-This post was prepared by Brian E. O’Neill, Esq. of Eckert Seamans.
+This post was prepared by an Eckert Seamans attorney.

 The Court of Chancery recently clarified a prior ruling involving DGCL §204, which presented the Court with an issue of first impression about the validity of a stock issuance.
 In Nguyen v.
 View, Inc., C.A.
 No. 11138-VCS (Del.
 Ch.
 July 26, 2017), Vice Chancellor Slights analyzed defendant’s motion for reargument, and found that it amounted to little more than a “rehash” of the arguments raised in the Court’s denial of the motion to dismiss.
 That ruling was previously detailed on these pages.
 The Court ruled in its prior decision that Section 204 does not allow for the ratification of corporate acts previously rejected by the majority of stockholders.